NVukobrat/GANs-Indoor-Scene-Recognition/README.md

 - **Memory:** Kingston HyperX Fury Red 16 GB (2 x 8 GB)

 ## Notes
+- For most of the cases, training last till 50.000 epoch.
+The only reason is the time needed in order to reach results.
+If there is enough time, future models will be trained on more epochs.
+By that, generator models will produce better results.
 - Some examples don't have Accuracy metrics.
 The reason is later development and optimizations of these metrics for adequate usage.
 If there is enough time, they will be added in the future.
 - Training with a greater amount of samples from the dataset isn't possible with current hardware.
 The source code could be optimized, but it will still take too much time to train the model on all training samples until it converge.